Fees, alumni benefits, unsubscribe and other FAQs

-Identifying campaign priorities was the result of nearly three years of collaboration between Clark College’s administration, board of trustees, academic leadership, Clark College Foundation and community leaders.
-A campaign feasibility study, led by Clark College Foundation, was conducted in 2015 focusing on key variables to identify campaign success.
+Identifying priorities is a collaboration between Clark College’s administration, board of trustees, academic leadership, Clark College Foundation and community leaders.
+For example, a campaign feasibility study, led by Clark College Foundation, was conducted in 2015 focusing on key variables to identify campaign success.
 A college brand refresh began in March 2016 that included formal and informal research methodologies.
 The research revealed Clark’s strengths and areas for improvement including where important resources were needed.

-Q: When did the campaign begin?
+Q: When did the most recent campaign begin?
 When will it end?

 Q: What is your administrative fee on gifts?

 Through careful management, Clark College Foundation keeps its expenses low while providing high-quality services to our partners.
 We charge a 10% administrative fee for gifts that range from $1 to $9,999.
 These types of donations have added costs associated with them and therefore require a higher administrative fee.
 Gifts of $10,000 or more are charged 5%.
 Should you have further questions about the fees, please contact Daniel Rogers, CFO, at 360.992.2659.

 Clark Community College District 14 Foundation EIN: 23-7315006

 Q: What is your email?